sthefanimartinelli/sthefanimartinelli/README.md

 <h1>Hi there!
 Good to see you here</h1>

 <p>I'm Sthéfani, a fullstack developer from <img src="https://cdn-icons-png.flaticon.com/512/197/197386.png" width="13" /> <b>Brazil</b>. </p>
-<p>My knowledge as a developer comes from a one year web development course from Trybe, and I also have a degree as a Mechanical Engineer from UFMG.
-In the past I had professional experiences with financial technology, management consultancy and entrepreneurship in the fashion industry.
-I love to talk about sustainability, fashion, engineering, and of course, technology and its impact in our lives. </p>
+<p>I was first introduced to programming in college, but I have strengthened my skills in software development through the Trybe web development program.
+With a degree in Mechanical Engineering from UFMG, I also worked as an entrepreneur for four years and have experience in financial technology, management consulting, and the fashion industry.
+I enjoy talking about sustainability, fashion, engineering and technology. </p>

 <h3>Things I code with</h3>